sangeetparashar/NodeJs_Practice/README.md

 The commands are written in the command line.
 Use the app.js file to run the application.

-Just messing around - learning Node's intricasies of Node.
+Just messing around - learning the intricasies of NodeJS.